Best Steak Frites Recipe

 The dish pictured was prepared on a night when hubby was gone hunting, I had work to do and no one to dine with so I hauled myself off to the store and prepared the feast you see before you.

-Steak frites is a French inspired dish layering crispy French fries, a juicy steak and maitre d’hotel butter.
+Steak frites is a French dish (some actually claim it hails from Belgium) layering crispy fried potatoes, a juicy steak and maitre d’hotel butter.
 Served at brasseries throughout Europe, it is typically just these simple ingredients, however I’ve added Sauteed Garlic Mushrooms and Onions.

 I mean you have to have vegetables, right?
 It is a rich dish, both in heritage and in flavor, perfect for celebrating a special occasion or a dinner party.